timm/sbse14/README.md

 to.
-Once inside those doors, I earned a living configuring (adding the special sauce) those the open tools since, for the tools I created, I was one of the few people who really knew the little tweaks that make all the difference.
+Once inside those doors, I earned a living configuring (adding the special sauce) those the open tools since, for the tools I created, I was one of the few people who really understoof the crucial tweaks that make all the difference.

 SHOW OFF: